 (3) LTV to Group last £ means the percentage which the total loan drawn less any deductible lender controlled cash reserves and less any amortisation received to date (when aggregated with any other indebtedness ranking alongside and/or senior to it) bears to the market value determined by the last formal lender valuation received by the reporting date.
 LTV to first Group £ means the starting point of the loan to value range of the loans drawn (when aggregated with any other indebtedness ranking senior to it).
 For development projects the calculation includes the total facility available and is calculated against the assumed market value on completion of the relevant project.

-On 22 April 2022, the Directors declared a dividend in respect of the first quarter of 2022 of 1.375 pence per Ordinary Share, equating to an annualised income of 5.5 pence per annum.
-The Board is targeting a dividend of 5.5 pence per annum (payable quarterly) which it considers to be sustainable and covered by earnings during the course of 2022 with any excess cash generated being used to replenish a modest dividend reserve.
+On 21 January 2022, the Directors declared a dividend in respect of the fourth quarter of 1.375 pence per Ordinary Share, equating to an annualised income of 5.5 pence per annum.
+The Board is targeting a dividend of 5.5 pence per annum (payable quarterly) which it considers to be sustainable.
+Largely as a result of the early repayment of the Group's large position in the "Hotel, Spain" in July 2021 and as anticipated in the last factsheet the current year earnings did not fully cover the target dividend (but did cover over 98% of the target dividend) but the Group has a modest dividend reserve which was utilised to ensure that the target dividend was met.
+Given the extremely attractive environment for the Group's investment strategy it is anticipated that the dividend will swiftly return to full coverage from earnings during the course of 2022 with any excess cash generated being used to replenish dividend reserves.

 Hospitality (41 per cent of funded investment portfolio)